USS MAKIN ISLAND LHD 8

 September 29, USS Makin Island ARG departed homeport for a two-week certification exercise (CERTEX).

-November 1, LHD 8 is currently underway off the coast of Southern California for routine operations.
+November 1, LHD 8 is currently underway off the coast of southern California for routine operations.

 November 21, The Makin Island Amphibious Ready Group pulled into Pearl Harbor for a two-day port visit to Hawaii.

-November 24, AV-8B Harriers, currently assigned to Marine Medium Helicopter Squadron (HMM) 268 (Reinforced), trained for the first time with the F-22 Raptors, from the 19th Fighter Squadron (FS), during the joint air-to-air exercise over Oahu, Nov.
+November 24, AV-8B Harriers, currently assigned to Marine Medium Helicopter Squadron (HMM) 268 (Reinforced), trained for the first time with the F-22 Raptors, from the 19th Fighter Squadron (FS), during the joint air-to-air exercise over Oahu, from Nov.
 20-22.